omicscodeathon/Exvar/README.md

-# Gene Expression And  Genetic Variants Data Analysis And Visualization
+# Exvar: A Gene Expression And Genetic Variants Data Analysis And Visualization R package

 ## Introduction

 The rapid development of high-throughput sequencing technology represents great opportunities for researchers to investigate genomic variations and transcriptomic changes.
 Multiple sequencing data are publicly available on multiple databases.
 But unfortunately, the analysis techniques are complex and require multiple skills.

-## Solution = ExpVar R package :
+## Solution = Exvar R package :

-The ExpVar  R package performs gene expression and  genetic variats (SNPs, Indels, and CNVs) data analysis and  visualization.
+The Exvar R package performs gene expression and  genetic variats (SNPs, Indels, and CNVs) data analysis and  visualization.

 It is developed to facilitate and minimize the skills required for the genetic expression and variants calling.
 It includes 9 functions, providing an easy biologist-friendly workflow.